zrythm/zrythm/CONTRIBUTING.md

 Zrythm is a project developed mostly by volunteers from all around the world.
-You are welcome to join us on our mailing lists or in the #zrythm channel in IRC Freenode.
+You are welcome to join us on our mailing lists or in the #zrythm channel in Libera.chat IRC.
 Tell us how would you like to help, and we will do our best to guide you.

 # Project Management
 We use [Sourcehut](https://sr.ht/~alextee/zrythm/)